curtcox/Viewer/README.md

 `python` and `html-report` plugins, then run `./test` to execute both pytest and Gauge.
 When the Gauge CLI is unavailable, `./test` falls back to `python run_specs.py`, a lightweight interpreter that executes the specs via the existing step implementations so you can still validate behaviour locally.
-The HTML report generated at `reports/html-report/index.html` is available through the running app's source browser at `/source/reports/html-report/index.html`, alongside unit test and coverage results.
+Because the sandbox environment currently lacks both the Gauge binary and the `getgauge` plugin, we cannot inspect the official Gauge console or HTML reports yet; see `GAUGE_SPEC_PLAN.md` for the concrete steps we will take to restore those native artifacts.
 A build is only considered passing when both the pytest suite and the Gauge specs succeed.

 ## Requirements